 Your doctor or sleep specialist will first try to figure out why you're having trouble sleeping.
-If you are diagnosed with a sleep disorder, your treatment will depend up its cause.
+If you are diagnosed with a sleep disorder, your treatment will depend on its cause.

 SLEEP APNEA TREATMENT